sderosiaux/akka-streams-summary/README.md

   })
 ```

+We are using the GraphDSL of Akka Streams to define the graph.
+Sometimes, it's overkilled, when you have a linear flow of data where you could just use the standard `.map` `.filter` and so on.

+When the graph is not linear (broadcasting, merging..) then the GraphDSL is nice to use.

 ## Partial Graphs

 Here, a Graph that is not closed, not runnable.
 It just provides an abstraction and create a simple `Graph` containing a `Flow` shape, that simply acts as a diamond internally: